tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 One or more module-blocks may be present: each module-block must be preceded by the keyword **"Module"** , followed by the (single-word) module name.
-This must be the name of one of the TIBERCAD modules.
+This must be the name of one of the tiberCAD modules.
 Here are the Modules implemented until now:

   | ``driftdiffusion`` : Poisson-driftdiffusion transport of electrons and holes